Regex Master: Pattern Creation Challenge

-Regular expressions (regex) are a powerful tool for pattern matching and manipulation of text.
-This challenge will test your ability to construct precise regex patterns in Python to validate email addresses according to common, but not overly strict, rules.
-This skill is fundamental for data cleaning, input validation, and web scraping.
+Regular expressions (regex) are powerful tools for pattern matching in strings.
+This challenge will test your ability to construct Python regex patterns to solve various text processing tasks.
+Mastering regex is crucial for data validation, text extraction, and search-and-replace operations.

 Problem Description